keboola/developers-docs/extend/docker/running.md

 {:toc}

-One of the great advantages of dockerized applications is that the applications always run in the same environment defined by the docker image.
+One of the great advantages of dockerized applications is that the applications always run in the same environment defined by the Docker image.
 When running in KBC, there are, however, some outside environment bindings for you to take care of.
-Before you start, make sure, you have [docker set up correctly](/extend/docker/tutorial/setup/), particularly that you know your *host path* for [sharing files](/extend/docker/tutorial/setup#sharing-files).
+Before you start, make sure, you have [Docker set up correctly](/extend/docker/tutorial/setup/), particularly that you know your *host path* for [sharing files](/extend/docker/tutorial/setup#sharing-files).
 In this guide, we will use /Users/JohnDoe/data/ as the *host path* containing the [sandbox data folder](/extend/common-interface/sandbox/).